July 9, 2025

 Some people find it easier to understand marketing information management through real-world scenarios.
 Here's just one example of marketing information management.

-They decide to use the information contained in the marketing information management system to find which CMOs interact with the company newsletter and social media posts the most.
+Example: The Head of Growth Marketing at your company is planning to run a targeted email campaign to high-profile CMOs in your industry with a goal of hitting a fifty-percent open rate.
+They decide to use the information in the marketing information management system to find which CMOs interact most with the company newsletter and social media posts.
 Using this information, a list of the most engaged users is created, and the strategy goes from there.

 Marketing information management is not limited to your marketing team.
 Everyone in your organization can use the data collected and organized by your marketing operations team.
-These insights provide deep analysis of your ideal customer and when used correctly, can help get your entire organization moving forward in the same direction.
+These insights provide deep analysis of your ideal customer and, when used correctly, can help get your entire organization moving forward in the same direction.

 Marketing is everyone's job.
 It’s the job of the marketing team to provide other teams with the information they need to make smarter decisions.
 It also allows you to build a unified message that your organization as a whole can get behind.